Using External Libraries

 const ethersProvider = new ethers.providers.Web3Provider(ethProvider);

-Once the ethers.js Web3Provider is created you can start interacting with the network using this library.
+Once the ethers.jsarrow-up-right Web3Providerarrow-up-right is created you can start interacting with the network using this library.

 // get balance from address